Selling Inherited Property – The Ultimate Guide

 How much Inheritance Tax might I have to pay?

-In some circumstances, the estate won’t have to pay tax.
+In some circumstances, the estate won’t have to pay any inheritance tax.
 These can be where the estate:

 - all passes to the deceased’s spouse or civil partner, a charity or a community amateur sports club or